-This "AI for Managers" course is exclusive for managers (project managers, CXO's, directors, VP's, product managers, senior managers, team leads, etc.) with our unique cloud lab access.
-The self-paced course teaches the managers the artificial intelligence (AI) and machine learning (ML) needed to manage any AI/ML projects/innovations.
+This "AI for Managers" course is designed exclusively for managers (project managers, CXO's, directors, VP's, product managers, senior managers, team leads, etc.) with our unique cloud lab access.
+The self-paced course equips the managers with the artificial intelligence (AI) and machine learning (ML) tools needed to manage any AI/ML projects/innovations.

 Also, AI projects are complex and as a manager, you must know how to set the strategic technical direction for the entire team and the organization.

 Just bring your business and managerial experience, and the course will do the rest.

 By the time you finish the course, you will be ready to apply the newly acquired skills to drive better business and strategic decisions for your business using AI.

 This is the first and only course in the specialization.
 We start with the building blocks of Artificial Intelligence, Machine Learning and Deep Learning.
 Then we move to understand the impact of artificial intelligence in various businesses and learn how can you leverage artificial intelligence in your current roles.